 Workforce Analytics For Tracking Employees Behavior Through Power BI

-What is workplace analytics?
-It is the process of utilizing data-based intelligence to enhance any HR-related decision-making, including aligning wages with employee performance and managing top talent.
+It is a set of tools and methodologies adopted to measure employee behavior, performance, and employee processes.
+It is the process of utilizing data-based intelligence reports to enhance any HR-related decision-making, like aligning wages with employee performance and managing top talent.

-Regardless of niche and experience, most organizations have a massive amount of data that is either not organized correctly or not employed well.
-Workforce management technology collates, arranges, and transforms any data into valuable information for the human resources department.
+Regardless of niche and experience, most organizations have a massive amount of data, either not organized correctly or not employed well.
+The analytics software allows HRs to collate, arrange, and transform all such data into valuable information.